Best daily deals

 While we took the time to highlight some Bluetooth headphones, active noise cancelers, and open-backed cans — be sure to read the descriptions to see if they’re right for you.
 Many people want a set of headphones that will do everything, but those models are few and far between.
 It’s more about what people actually want.

-While many might be upset that we chose more consumer-geared models than the stunning halo products of audiophile lore: it’s important to us that our readers aren’t dissatisfied with their headphones.
+While many might be upset that we chose more consumer-geared models than the stunning halo products of audiophile lore, it’s important to us that our readers aren’t dissatisfied with their headphones.
 To that end, we find that ultra-expensive headphones are generally a poor fit for most, often leaving your average consumer frustrated and feeling like they wasted a lot of money.
-This is due in part to the law of diminishing returns because some cheap headphones are already pretty darn good; it can be hard to really bitter pill to swallow if you don’t hear hundreds of dollars difference.
+This is due in part to the law of diminishing returns because some cheap headphones are already pretty darn good; it can be a hard to really bitter pill to swallow if you don’t hear hundreds of dollars difference.
 Those with a more developed idea of what kind of headphones they want should also check out our other best lists.
 Not every best headphone model listed here will meet all of your needs.

 With that being said, all of our picks were used by at least one team member, and all of these picks sound fantastic.
 Because our business model relies on you enjoying your headphones without returning them, this list represents what we earnestly feel is the most deserving of your money.
 We knew that we wanted to create a list of financially attainable headphones that meet realistic use cases rather than a drool-inducing, unrealistic list for your average consumer.

-Why should you trust SoundGuys for the best headphones?
+Why should you trust SoundGuys?

 Frequently asked questions about the best headphones